Impact

 We promote our impact objectives by delivering flexible capital to small and medium businesses (SMEs) in underserved markets and work providing tailored financing to non-bank financial institutions.
 We target regions where we can have a lasting impact because the SME community is underserved by financial services and shows potential for growth.
 By working with non-bank financial institutions to establish rigorous lending practices and offering competitively priced funding we develop local capacity, stronger financial ecosystems and lasting financial inclusion.

-Our sixth annual impact report summarizes how we have been utilizing capital to benefit our valued investors, partners, and local communities across the globe.
+Our seventh annual impact report summarizes how we have been utilizing capital to benefit our valued investors, partners, and local communities across the globe.
 Our comprehensive report examines the outcomes and achievements of our commitment to driving positive change and empowering small businesses.
 AGC believes in delivering financing to excluded small and medium businesses that represent over 90% of all businesses worldwide.
 By providing fair and reliable funding, we believe SMEs can invest in their people and local businesses, fostering healthy economic growth within communities.

-With $6.84 billion in funding extended to 44,428 SMEs in 66 countries, supporting an estimated 2,100,000 jobs, we are committed to building inclusive communities and a better future.
-As a woman-owned and led company, we champion diversity throughout the value chain, with 49% of our financial institution partners and 45% of our surveyed SME clients being women-led.
+With $7.35 billion in funding extended* to 51,560 SMEs* in 66 countries, supporting an estimated 2,800,000 jobs***, we are committed to building inclusive communities and a better future.
+As a woman-owned and led company, we champion diversity throughout the value chain, with 51% of our financial institution partners and 44% of our surveyed SME clients being women-led.

 We are grateful for the opportunity to put investors’ capital to work, supporting underserved small businesses worldwide and creating lasting impact.